 |29.
 NEONATOLOGY||30.
 PATHOLOGY|

-Clinical Rotation Spots are available in the following states in the USA for US and Canadian students:
+Clinical Rotation Spots are available in the following states in the USA for all students:

 Current Clinical Clerkships are also available in Europe, Canada, United Kingdom, Curacao and India.

 Details of the Clerkship locations and affiliations are not published on the website at the request of the participating Hospitals.
 These details are only provided to current students as they prepare to attend the Clerkships for SMUFOM.
 For additional clarification of this policy, please contact: 877-681-4SMU (4768)